-In this study, we have reported our design and implementation of a point-in-polygon test based spatial join technique on large-scale data which is a fundamental operation in spatial databases and GIS.
-The high-performance system based on the technique can help understand the interactions between people and place more effectively when applied to processing large-scale ubiquitous urban sensing data such as GPS recorded pickup and drop off locations of taxi trip records.
-Experiments have shown that, with a combination of in-memory data structures, algorithm improvement and parallel accelerations on GPU hardware, we have achieved 3-4 orders of speedup when compared to a baseline serial CPU implementation on top of the state-of-the-art open source GIS packages.
+In this study, we have reported our design and implementation on large-scale point-in-polygon test which is a fundamental operation in spatial databases and GIS.
+The highperformance system can help understand the interactions between people and place more effectively when applied to processing large-scale ubiquitous urban sensing data such as GPS recorded pickup and drop off locations taxi trip records.
+Experiments have shown that, with a combination of in-memory data structures, algorithm improvement and GPU hardware parallel accelerations, we have achieved 3-4 orders of speedup when compared to a baseline serial CPU implementation on top of the state-of-the-art open source GIS packages.

 For future work, first of all, we would like to analyze the potential of further performance improvements.
-The kernels we have developed can be optimized in terms of load balancing and algorithmic engineering.
-Second, we plan to further quantify the relative contributions of the performance boosting factors and provide insights on adapting traditional SDB and GIS to modern hardware architectures, including large memory, deep cache hierarchy and parallel processors.
-Finally, we would like to expand the PIP test based spatial join framework to other types of spatial joins, such as distance based nearest neighbor.
+The majority of the current implementation is built on top of the Thrust parallel library which incurs some unavoidable duplicated computing.
+The kernels we have developed can also be optimized in terms of load balancing and algorithmic engineering (especially for the PIP test code).
+We are optimistic in further reducing the end-to-end runtime.
+Second, while we have identified factors that have contributed to the significant speedup, the relative contributions remain unclear.
+We plan to quantify their relative contributions and provide insights on evolving traditional SDB and GIS to modern hardware architectures, including large memory, deep cache hierarchy and parallel processors.
+Finally, we would like to expand the spatial join framework to other types of spatial joins, such as distance based nearest neighbor.